AlexsJones/bdd_cpp/README.md

 Installation
 ===========

-deps: jnxlibc [ git@github.com:AlexsJones/jnxlibc.git ]
+//deps: jnxlibc [ git@github.com:AlexsJones/jnxlibc.git ]
+(It will pull in it's own dependencies - just stay connected to the net)

 make